Written By: DiveThru Team

 Health anxiety is basically the intense worry about having a serious medical condition!
 You may have heard the term “hypochondria,” which is what health anxiety used to be called.
 But, let’s be honest, that word sounds a little extreme and it isn’t always portrayed well in TV shows or movies — like Wally and Sebastian in the movie The Switch.
 During their aquarium scene, Wally tells Sebatian about his “bouts with hypochondria” and Sebastian immediately says, “Oh my god, I have that.”

 Sure, it is sometimes referred to as the “do-I-have-this” disorder.
 But health anxiety goes waaay beyond saying “I have this” and “I have that.”
 Just like the name hints at, there’s actually a whole lot of anxiety involved when you’re constantly worried about health!
 Especially since a lot of health anxiety revolves around the most distressing of illnesses, like cancer.
-Psychotherapist, and Anxious Like You co-host, Nadia Addessi has advice for when this happens:
+On Season 1 of the Anxious Like You podcast, psychotherapist Nadia Addessi has advice for when this happens:

 There are two ways health anxiety can manifest.
 If you take a minor symptom (like a little, sharp pain in your back) and spin it into a huge condition (like a spinal cord tumor), you might be experiencing Somatic Symptom Disorder.
 You have a very hard time with any sort of physical sensation, even the feeling of fatigue.
 You assume that feeling is threatening or harmful, and you automatically start thinking of worst case scenarios.